The Biggest Male Icon Every Year Since You Were Born

 1996: Will Smith

-In the '90s, most people knew Will Smith thanks to his starring role on The Fresh Prince of Bel-Air.
+In the '90s, most people knew Will Smith thanks to his starring role on The Fresh Prince of Bel-Air and his rap music.
 But that was just the beginning.
 When the show ended in 1996, Smith continued to stay in the spotlight with massive films like Independence Day and Men in Black hitting theaters the following year.

 1997: Leonardo DiCaprio

-Leonardo DiCaprio became a Hollywood heartthrob in 1997, thanks to his role as Jack Dawson in the James Cameron classic Titanic.
-The film was so successful that it not only brought in more than $1.8 billion at the box office, but it also spurred a DiCaprio obsession, dubbed "Leo-mania" by the media.
+Leonardo DiCaprio became a Hollywood heartthrob in 1997, thanks to his role as Jack Dawson in the James Cameron game-changing blockbuster Titanic.
+The film was so successful that it not only brought in more than $1.8 billion at the box office, it also spurred a DiCaprio obsession that was dubbed "Leo-mania" by the media.

 1998: Jim Carrey